Calum Von Moger: Personal life

-Calum was born on 19th July 1990 in Victoria, Australia and grew up on a farm in Geelong.
-His family are from Austrian and Dutch decent.
+Von Moger was born on 19 July 1990 in Victoria, Australia and grew up on a farm in Geelong.
+His family are from Austrian and Dutch descent.
 He started training at a young age with his older brother and his friend at a local gym which they used to sneak into after hours.
 After training for a few years, he started his competitive career in NABBA.
 In his first year he won the amateur Mr Universe and decided to take up bodybuilding full time.
 Calum has won the Mr Universe title four times.